 2014 was a rough year for me.

-For one, I changed my environment and lost a lot of distractions.
-No netflix, no friends, no familiar haunts.
-It was like jumping into a pool of icy water, you suddenly become aware of everything you took advantage of back home.
+No distractions, strange new environment.
+No Netflix, no friends, no familiar haunts.
+It was like jumping into a pool of icy water, I suddenly became aware of everything I took advantage of back home.
 If anything, the most important thing under this category was a break in comfortable familiarity.

-We were poor, so we bought only the essentials.
+We were on a tight budget, down to essentials.
 A tube of black paint, a bucket of gouache, and a dozen canvases obtained on the cheap from the thrift store down the road.

-I've always imagined an artistic slump as a sort of sinkhole, not something discrete like a ledge or wall.
-For me, they always take a long time to get out of.
+I've always imagined an artistic slump as a sort of sinkhole, and not an on/off switch.
+They can sometimes take a long time to get out of.
 I learned a lot about myself making this move, my dad had died only 8 months prior.
 I was definitely at one of my lowest worst point.
-However, humans are a highly-adaptive species; when the environment and circumstances change, so does your mindset and creative outputs.
+However, humans are a highly-adaptive species; when the environment and circumstances change, so does our mindset and creative outputs.

 One of my favorite things about that Scotland exhibition was we only used canvases from thrift stores that had been covered up with white paint.
-I remember one canvas in particular, with a high-quality wooden frame that was very nicely crafted, having a large stretched photograph of a badly drawn neon play of the Stones' lips.
-The lips were bright red had green goo dripping down off the bottom lip, it would have been wrong if we'd not covered it up; I did the citizens of Edinburgh a favor!
+I remember one canvas in particular, a high-quality wooden frame that was very nicely crafted, which had a canvas stretched photograph of a badly drawn neon photoshopped pair of Rolling Stones' lips.
+The lips were bright red had green goo dripping down off the bottom lip, it would have been wrong if I'd not covered it up; I did the citizens of Edinburgh a favor!

-As time went on, despite my pieces being separate from the group exhibition, my work became noticed by the University.
+As fate would have it, despite my pieces being separate from the group exhibition, my work became noticed by the University.
 When the show was coming to a close, they decided to extend the time in which my pieces exclusively were displayed.
 This kept them up an extra 4 months (after the exhibition closed) to be shown during the internationally-known Edinburgh Fringe Festival 2016.
-Because of this, I was able to sell several of my pieces and it was a huge source of encouragement.
+And because of this, I was able to sell several of my pieces.

 Below are some photos from my exhibition.
 When I arrived back in the U.S., I hit the ground running with work.
 I was also a little excited to start working with something other than black (It should be evident by what's in my gallery).
-My work "Cosmic Waves," which was the first to sell, made the front page of reddit!
+My work "Cosmic Waves," which was the first to sell during the exhibition, made the front page of reddit!
 Please don't hesitate to contact me if you have any questions about my experience.